 To choose the preprint server, open archive or portal best suited to disseminate your author manuscripts, feel free to consult the Open Directory of Open Access Repositories (OpenDOAR), a service of JISC.

 If you have any questions about the dissemination of your work, please do not hesitate to contact us.

-If you're interested in receiving hard copies of thematic issues of the Comptes Rendus Géoscience, click here to get more information.
+If you would like to order hard copies of annual volumes or thematic issues of the Comptes Rendus Géoscience, click here to get more information.

 1. In the Word layout tab, click on the Line numbers button, then select the Continuous option.
 For more information, please refer to the software publisher's instructions.